makersacademy/bowling-challenge/README.md

 - Extracted the logic to assign spareBonus to its own method.
 - Extracted the logic to assign strikeBonus to its own method.

+Also refactored for the default values in the Frames constructor to be null, to distinguish them from a recorded value of 0.

 Tests still green.

+Wrote a test for two strikes in a row, then a frame of 1 and 1.
+The frames runningTotal should be 24 (10 + 10 from the next frame strike, + 4 from the roll1 of following frame)